SakshamBajaj/fc-take-home/README.md

 Create a virtual environment if you like, and then the project can be initialized with:

 ```
+cd webapp/
 pip install -r requirements.txt
 python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```
-This will start the development server and you can access the application in your browser at `http://localhost:3000`.
+This will start the development server and you can access the application in your browser at `http://localhost:8000`.